 The threshold for the Supplemental Poverty Measure is based on the 33rd percentile of spending on food, clothing, shelter, and utilities by families with two children as determined by the Census.
 This major change considers the population’s spending on basic goods instead of relying on a set basket of goods.
 The adjustments also include more sophisticated measures of family composition and new location based considerations.
 Overall the Supplemental Poverty Measure thresholds are more scientific and better reflect the needs of families.

 Resource Measure.
 The Resource Measure aims to include all resources available for a family to obtain basic needs, including in-kind benefits provided by the government.
 It also excludes and ignores necessary expenses and taxes that cannot buy basic goods (FCSU).
-The buy generic viagra SPM seeks to consider all resources available to families (see chart):
+The SPM seeks to consider all resources available to families (see chart):

 The graph below shows the difference between the Official Poverty Measure and the Supplemental Poverty Measure:

 - The SPM considers about 3.3 million fewer children under 18 years in poverty, about 18.1 percent of the population compared to 22.3 percent in the OPM

 - About 3.5 million more 18- to -64 year olds would be impoverished, an increase from 13.7 percent to 15.5 percent.

 - The percentage of seniors in poverty would increase from 8.7 to 15.1; more than 2.5 million seniors would now be “in poverty”